 Guides and Toolkits

 The following management tools are available for download and printing by children and youth program service providers to help conduct and promote their programs.
 Upgrades for Acrobat Reader software are available at no charge at Adobe.com.

-Department of Defense Special Needs Parent Toolkit The Department of Defense Special Needs Parent Toolkit is designed to assist service providers in training and assisting military families and leadership to understand and cope with the challenges that face families with special needs.
+Defense Department Special Needs Parent Toolkit — This toolkit is designed to assist service providers in training and assisting military families and leadership to understand and cope with the challenges that face families with special needs.

-Department of Defense/Youth Sponsorship Toolkit The Department of Defense/Youth Sponsorship Toolkit provides installations with a basic step-by-step outline to assist in getting a successful Youth Sponsorship Program started.
-The toolkit includes resources that serve as road maps to planning and implementation, and is designed to be used collaboratively by service providers, youth, schools and youth-serving installation agencies.
+Defense Department/Youth Sponsorship Toolkit — This planning guide provides installations with a basic step-by-step outline to assist in getting a successful Youth Sponsorship Program started.
+The toolkit includes resources that serve as road maps to planning and implementation and is designed to be used collaboratively by service providers, youth, schools and youth-serving installation agencies.

-Parent’s Guide to the Military Child During Deployment and Reunion This guide, sponsored by the Department of Defense Educational Opportunities Directorate, is designed to assist parents in supporting their children during a deployment.
+Parent’s Guide to the Military Child During Deployment and Reunion — This guide, sponsored by the Educational Opportunities Directorate of the Defense Department, is designed to assist parents in supporting their children during a deployment.

 Sesame Workshop “Talk, Listen, Connect: Deployment, Homecoming, Changes” — Sesame Workshop, the makers of Sesame Street, released a video workshop in 2008 that aimed to aid children in understanding and untangling the complex emotions many feel in the midst of a parent’s tour of duty away from home.
 This video, a follow-up to Sesame Workshop’s previous military video, “When Parents Are Deployed,” broaches the difficult subject of dealing with a parent’s debilitating war injury.